 The co-constitution of international society and its members, therefore, allows scholars to approach world politics both from the bottom up (how states and individuals sustain, challenge and modify the content and the practice of international society) as well as from the top down (how states and individual conform to and are constituted by the social web of norms, rules and practices informing international relations).
-This, as it is evident, is a characteristic that the English School shares with Constructivism, and parallels between the two have been already noticed elsewhere (Reus-Smit 2009).
-It goes without saying that this approach to world politics, relying on both structure and agency and on their co-constitution, is better equipped to explain 'change' in world politics: of identities, of practices, of values.
+This, as is evident, is a characteristic that the English School shares with constructivism, and parallels between the two have been already noticed elsewhere.29 It goes without saying that this approach to world politics, relying on both structure and agency and on their co-constitution, is better equipped to explain 'change' in world politics: of identities, of practices, of values.

-Moving to the issue of methodology, the English School's renovated interest for methods has already been noted above; nevertheless, it is important to specify that given the plurality of methods available to English School scholars, any research program conducted using ES theory will inevitably benefit from a polyphony of sources and data, not necessarily available (or, even worse, interesting) to other theories.
-As a postulate, it follows that such variety of methods encourages, by definition, a dialogue with other disciplines outside the IR Ivory Tower but nonetheless tangential, such as history, sociology, international political economy, security studies (Buzan 2015) linguistics (Costa-Buranelli 2015c) and anthropology (Terradas 2015).
-There is also an aspect related to cultural sensitivity, particularly in Asia, where the School is diffusing: despite criticism to its Eurocentric epistemology and overall an expression of Western (theoretical) domination, the English School is considered also open to non-Westphalian politics and is, therefore, anti-hegemonic (Zhang 2014: 235-236).
+Moving to the issue of methodology, the English School's renovated interest for methods has already been noted above; nevertheless, it is important to specify that given the plurality of methods available to English School scholars, any research programme conducted using English School theory will inevitably benefit from a polyphony of sources and data, not necessarily available (or, even worse, interesting) to other theories.
+As a postulate, it follows that such variety of methods encourages, by definition, a dialogue with other disciplines outside the IR ivory tower but nonetheless tangential, such as history, sociology, international political economy, security studies,30 linguistics31 and anthropology.32 There is also an aspect related to cultural sensitivity, particularly in Asia, where the School is diffusing: despite criticism to its Eurocentric epistemology and overall an expression of Western (theoretical) domination, the English School is considered also open to non-Westphalian politics and is, therefore, anti-hegemonic.33

 The third aspect of the English School that makes it appealing to young students and established scholars working in this tradition is its sensitivity to history, the relationship between history, the present and normative reasoning.
-Unlike realism, which studies history to find and prove recurrent patterns of states' behaviour in world politics, and differently from liberalism,[2] which tends to study history in a progressive and teleological way, the ES studies history in its own rights, focussing on orders, patterns of relations, practices and institutions as arising, deceasing and evolving over time.
+Unlike realism, which studies history to find and prove recurrent patterns of states' behaviour in world politics, and differently from liberalism,34 which tends to study history in a progressive and teleological way, the English School studies history in its own right, focussing on orders, patterns of relations, practices and institutions as arising, deceasing and evolving over time.

-This historical sensitivity is, ça va sans dire, always accompanied by a desire, a need, an impulse to trace the normative foundations of (historical) international societies.
-Attention to the values, the priorities, the moral philosophy underpinning relations between states has always been a feature of any English School research program (and, again, one of its peculiarities as compared to realism and liberalism in their neo- variants and constructivism, which are much more interested in epistemological questions than in normative ones).
+This historical sensitivity is always accompanied by a desire, a need, an impulse to trace the normative foundations of (historical) international societies.
+Attention to the values, the priorities, the moral philosophy underpinning relations between states has always been a feature of any English School research programme (and, again, one of its peculiarities as compared to realism and liberalism in their neo- variants and constructivism, which are much more interested in epistemological questions than in normative ones).

 In fact, the recent research on regions and non-Western international organisations outlined above has shown how values, political priorities and conceptualisations of legitimacy vary across cultures, regions and social systems.
-Yet, discussions on human rights (Vincent 1987), humanitarian intervention (Wheeler 2003), the benefits of a pluralist order (Ralph 2007) and the ethical consequences of borders and territoriality (Williams 2006) signal that
+Yet, discussions on human rights,35 humanitarian intervention,36 the benefits of a pluralist order37 and the ethical consequences of borders and territoriality38 signal that:

-'the English School is grounded in the practical, in the real-world tussle of power and interests, while at the same time it works through what is possible to say about the nature of obligation and moral responsibility among international actors.
-This is where ethics and practical interest meet, and it represents the unique contribution of the English School to contemporary normative IR theory' (Cochran 2014: 200).
+The English School is grounded in the practical, in the real-world tussle of power and interests, while at the same time it works through what is possible to say about the nature of obligation and moral responsibility among international actors.
+This is where ethics and practical interest meet, and it represents the unique contribution of the English School to contemporary normative IR theory.39